Mahika-Vajpeyi/Car-Search-Platform-CIS5500-Final-Project/README.md

 # Database Systems Project

+## Goal
+This platform provides users with one place to access detailed car sales information, conduct easy comparisons, and personalize their search experience.
+Through this platform, users can explore and understand the pre-owned car market across the United States from 1999 to 2022.

+On the homepage, users will find various statistics, such as the total number of available used cars and their average prices, both nationally and broken down by city and state.
+They can then refine their search using filters such as location, make, model, condition, year, and color to view cars that match their preferences.
+Additionally, there’s a budget slider to help users find cars that fit their wallet.
+The goal is to make buying a car easier and more enjoyable.

-This document provides instructions on how to set up and run both the client and server components of our project.
+This document provides instructions on how to set up and run both the client and server components of the project.

 ## Getting Started